 200g onions, sliced or roughly chopped

-2 organic oranges
+2 oranges, organic if possible

 2 tbs extra virgin olive oil

 4 cups of broccoli florets, peas, green beans or runner beans

 Optional: some diced steamed Swede turnip of some (low carb) konjac/shiritake noodles (these are available in Asian shops and are also sold as “zero noodles” in some health store chains).
 Alternatively use rice noodles or 100% buckwheat noodles.